Skip to main content

 disadvantage is that the recipient needs to decompress the compressed

-This specification describes Packed CBOR, a simple transformation of
+This specification describes Packed CBOR, a set of CBOR tags and

-a CBOR data item into another CBOR data item that is almost as easy
+data item into a Packed CBOR data item that is almost as easy to

 step is therefore often not required at the recipient.